gvischio/kg-viz-scripts/README.md

 ### life-sequences

 the small 6.2.b script can be used to create a sample life-sequence of contexts by grouping a set of contexts from the contexts file.

-> Note: I still have to upload the latest version of the 6.2 script.